-Uncontrolled rape incidences all over Nigeria have become a daily occurrence and a fundamental issue affecting women and girl child development in the country.
-Today, of all women’s fears, that of being raped is the darkest.
-Though a global phenomenon, appalling side to our experience of its menace here have to do with impunity of the perpetrators, lackluster response of justice administrators and absence of institutional supportive system to help the victims.
+Though a global phenomenon, appalling side to our experience of its menace here has to do with impunity of the perpetrators, lackluster response of justice administrators and absence of institutional supportive system to help the victims.

-•Musbau is of the Features Unit, Ministry of Information and Strategy, Alausa, Ikeja.
+Musbau is of the Features Unit, Lagos State Ministry of Information and Strategy, Alausa, Ikeja, Lagos